FridayyAIOrg/Fridayybot-automation-new/prompt.md

 Assisntant: Thank you, your store has successfully been created

 The auth token might expire over time so in that case, you must automatically reauthenticate using the phone number user has provided previously in the chat

+Do not format messages with markdown.
+Your responses must be in plaintext